A-KGeorge/dsp_ts_redis/docs/time-series-guide.md

 ### Memory Usage

 - **Sample-based windows:** Fixed memory (`windowSize` samples)
-- **Time-based windows:** Variable memory (depends on sampling rate and irregularity)
+- **Time-based windows:** Fixed memory (converted to `windowSize` samples at initialization)

 ### Processing Speed

-- **With timestamps:** ~5-10% overhead for timestamp checking
+- **With timestamps:** Minimal overhead (timestamps are passed but not used for expiration)
 - **Without timestamps:** Fastest (legacy mode)

-**Recommendation:** Use time-based processing when you need it; stick with sample-based for maximum performance on uniform data.
+**Recommendation:** Use `windowDuration` when you want to specify windows in time units and have consistent sample rates.
+Use `windowSize` for maximum control and when sample rate varies significantly.

 ---